Vladan Đorđević: Prime minister

 In 1894 he retired from his position and went to live in Paris.
 No sooner had he arrived when he was called back to Belgrade and made an envoy to Constantinople.

-In 1900 however, Alexander Obrenović decided, despite the bitter opposition of his father and of Đorđević, to marry his mistress Draga Mašin.

-Vladan Đorđević's years as prime minister is his Kraj jedne dinastije would thus optimistically define his authoritarian government (1897–1900) as a regime of "order and labour", Red i Rad(Discipline and Labor).
+Vladan Đorđević's years as prime minister (1897–1900) were defined by authoritarianism.
+His regime has been described as one of "order and labour", Red i Rad(Discipline and Labor).

 During his stay in Belgrade, he proclaimed martial law, and carried out his measures of reform with unrelenting sternness, banishing from the town anyone who attempted resistance or stood in his way.
 When all the reforms were made, he was removed from his post as Mayor of Belgrade. Đorđević fell afoul with the authorities afterwards.
 He was accused in 1906 of giving out government secrets in his book Kraj jedne dinastije: prolozi za istoriju Srbije (The End of a Dynasty: Contributions to the History of Serbia, 3 vols., Belgrade, 1905, 1906), and convicted to six months in prison.
-He served his sentence stoically in the overcrowded Belgrade city gaol.
+He served his sentence in the Belgrade city gaol.

 Legacy

 Đorđević kept up his interest in literary and historical matters by an extensive correspondence, and his home at Belgrade was the centre of a distinguished literary circle.
 With friends and colleagues he helped found a new journal, Otadžbina, in which some of his earlier writings, mainly practical hygiene and economic subjects, were published.

-By his generation, therefore, Đorđević was recognized as a man after their own heart.
-He was liked because he was brusque, vigorous, relentless, straightforward and open.
-He was made major in the Serbian Army and he fulfilled all their expectations.
-After a short period he gave up his commission, and in 1880s became a member of the council, in which capacity he distinguished himself by his ability in financial affairs, and his zeal in social reform.
+Đorđević was made major in the Serbian Army and after a short period, he gave up his commission.
+In the 1880s, he became a member of the council, in which capacity he distinguished himself by his ability in financial affairs, and his zeal in social reform.

-No Serbian historian has written a more extensive account of the Serbo-Bulgarian War than Vladan Đorđević who published his two-volume "Istorija Srpsko-Bugarskog rata 1885" in 1908.
+He published an extensive account of the Serbo-Bulgarian War in the two-volume "Istorija Srpsko-Bugarskog rata 1885" in 1908.

 Đorđević was awarded Order of Saint Sava, Order of the Cross of Takovo and is included in The 100 most prominent Serbs.